iak-id/iak-api-reference-docs/docs/prepaid v1 (legacy)/response-code.md

-# response-code
+# Response Code

-The beginning of an awesome article...
+Below is all of response code for prepaid transaction.